rhearty1/rhearty1.github.io/music.md

 permalink: /music/
 ---

-I enjoy all music, but especially the tune by David Wise from [bramble scramble](https://www.youtube.com/watch?v=qIk6YFTzckc).
+I enjoy all music, but especially the tune by David Wise from <a href="https://www.youtube.com/watch?v=qIk6YFTzckc" target="_blank">bramble scramble</a>.

 ## jokes, jingles, and jigs